naturalis/arise-metabarcoding-biodiversity/data/README.md

 To use the server we need to set up the data on the MaaS server.
 To do so use scp

-    scp *.gz ubuntu@145.136.253.38:/home/winny.thoen/arise-metabarcoding-biodiversity/
+    scp *.gz ubuntu@145.136.253.38:winny.thoen/Data/

-Where `*.gz` are all the files within the current directory and `ubuntu@145.136.253.38:/home/winny.thoen/arise-metabarcoding-biodiversity/` is the directory on the MaaS server.
+Where `*.gz` are all the files within the current directory and `ubuntu@145.136.253.38:~/winny.thoen/Data/` is the directory on the MaaS server.
+It is not possible to place your data from a local computer in your specific account on the server.
+To do so de data can be moved from `~/winny.thoen/Data` to `/home/winny.thoen/arise-metabarcoding-biodiversity/data/raw_sequencesNovaSeq`.
+Where `winny.thoen` is the personal account where the data needs to be stored.
+To move the data:

+    sudo mv *.gz /home/winny.thoen/arise-metabarcoding-biodiversity/data/raw_sequencesNovaSeq

+If the data is to big, `mv` doesn't work.
+Use find:

+    sudo find . -name '*gz*' -exec mv {} /home/winny.thoen/arise-metabarcoding-biodiversity/data/raw_sequencesNovaSeq \;

 After moving the data check the permissions before using the dada2 pipeline.
-Is necessary change the permissions using `chmod`.
+If necessary change the permissions using `chmod`.